-A good energy efficient HVAC strategy relies on an integrated approach that includes the following measures.
+A holistic HVAC strategy relies on an integrated approach to:

 - improved building insulation